cleder/awesome-python-testing/README.md

 - [tavern](https://github.com/taverntesting/tavern) - Tavern is a pytest plugin, command-line tool and Python library for automated testing of APIs, with a simple, concise and flexible YAML-based syntax.
 - [SnapshotTest](https://github.com/syrusakbary/snapshottest) - Snapshot testing is a way to test your APIs without writing actual test cases.
 - [playback](https://github.com/Optibus/playback) - A Python decorator-based framework that lets you "record" and "replay" operations (e.g. API requests, workers consuming jobs from queues).
-- [behave-restful](https://github.com/behave-restful/behave-restful) - BDD Framework to Test REST Services and APIs
+- [behave-restful](https://github.com/behave-restful/behave-restful) - BDD Framework to Test REST Services and APIs.

 ## Load Testing